deleeuwblue/deleeuwblog/_posts/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI.md

 The `apply.sh` command takes approximately 45 minutes to set up the managed OpenShift cluster in IBM Cloud and install the additional modules.

 Argo CD will be set up on OpenShift to deploy the Watson NLP library container and the UBI application sample.
 The Kubernetes resources to achieve this (via Helm charts) are created in the GitOps repo by the Terraform modules.
-Argo CD deploys the resources to the cluster and ensures the cluster is synchronised with any future updates committed to the GitOps repo, i.e. as a result of a CI/CD pipeline run.
+Argo CD deploys the resources to the cluster and ensures the cluster is synchronised with any future updates committed to the GitOps repo, i.e. as a result of a CI/CD pipeline run:

 ![argoCDTZD](/assets/img/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI/argoCDTZD.png)